sopherapps/ckydb/implementations/py_ckydb/README.md

 - At a predefined interval (5 minutes by default), a background task deletes the values from ".cky" and ".log" files corresponding to the `key: TIMESTAMPED-key` pairs found in the ".del" file.
 Each deleted pair is then removed from the ".del" file.
+- On initial load, any keys in .del should have their values deleted in the corresponding ".log" or ".cky" files
 - It is possible for ckydb to be configured to sanitize all keys and values to replace any potential occurrences of the token used to separate the key-value pairs on file.
 This avoids weird DataCorruptionError's.
 By default, this is turned off as it impacts performance heavily.